shirleytatianag/parcial-final-arq/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Laura SepÚlveda y Shirley García 2024 I
+## Laura Sepúlveda y Shirley García 2024 I